-- A. Building Size: No structure in this district shall contain more than three thousand (3000) square feet of floor space per floor devoted to any permitted or conditional use.
-Limited to one structure per parcel, tract or lot. - B. Lot Size: No minimum lot size shall be required; however, the lot size shall be adequate to provide the yard spaces and off-street parking as herein required. - C. Lot Width: No minimum lot width shall be required; however, all commercial tracts shall have access to approved streets and shall be such width as to provide required yard spaces and off-street parking. - D. Building Height: No building shall exceed two (2) stories or thirty-five (35) feet in height measured from the finished grade established not closer than fifteen (15) feet to the exterior wall of the structure. - E. Building Setback: No building or use shall be located closer to the right of way line or center line of the adjacent public or private road than permitted in Article XXI of this Resolution. - F. Side Yard: Side yards shall be required not less than one-fourth (1/4) of the sum of the height and depth of the buildings but in no case less than twenty five (25) feet. - G. Rear Yard: Rear yards of not less than thirty (30) feet shall be required. - H. Screening: All commercial and office areas shall provide a screening of shrubbery or artificial fencing so as to hide trash collection areas and service areas from view.
+- A. Building Size: No structure in this district shall contain more than three thousand (3,000) square feet of floor space per floor devoted to any permitted or conditional use.
+No more than one Principal Building shall be located on any parcel, tract, or lot. - B. Lot Size: A minimum lot size of two (2) acres is required unless evidence can be provided that all requirements (setbacks, building size, parking, and waste treatment) can be provided. - C. Lot Width: No minimum lot width shall be required; however, all commercial tracts shall have access to approved streets and shall be such width as to provide required yard spaces and off-street parking. - D. Building Height: No building shall exceed two (2) stories or thirty-five (35) feet in height measured from the finished grade established not closer than fifteen (15) feet to the exterior wall of the structure. - E. Building Setback: No building or use shall be located closer to the right of way line or center line of the adjacent public or private road than permitted in Article XXI of this Resolution. - F. Side Yard: Side yards shall be required not less than one-fourth (1/4) of the sum of the height and depth of the buildings but in no case less than twenty five (25) feet. - G. Rear Yard: Rear yards of not less than thirty (30) feet shall be required. - H. Screening: A screening of shrubbery, fencing, or wall shall be provided so as to hide trash collection areas and service areas from view.
 All such shrubbery shall be properly trimmed, and all screening shall be maintained in a neat and tidy manner. - I. Parking: Off-street parking shall be provided within this district in strict compliance with the provisions of Article XXI of this Resolution. - J. Signs: Signs identifying or advertising uses within this district shall be in strict compliance with the regulations imposed by Article XXII of this Resolution. - K. Lighting: Exterior lighting fixtures shall be shaded, shielded or directed so that the light intensity or brightness shall not be objectionable to surrounding areas. - L. Freight Loading Area: When any use within this district requires the pickup or delivery of merchandise or supplies, an adequate loading area for such activity shall be provided on the lot occupied by the use.
 No such loading area shall be located on any public street or alley.
-Such loading area, as provided shall
+Such loading area, as provided shall be adequate in size to permit entry to such loading area without interfering with traffic on adjacent streets or highways.

-- be adequate in size to accommodate tractor-trailer (semi) units with adequate room to permit entry to such loading area without interfering with traffic on adjacent streets or highways. - M. Landscape Plan: When any use abuts on a Class A or Class B road as defined in Section 21.10 herein, a landscape plan shall be developed which is compatible, in the discretion of the Zoning Commission, with the adjoining areas, and the owner or occupant of the premises shall at all times maintain all grassed and landscaped areas.
+M. Landscape Plan: When any use abuts on a Class A or Class B road as defined in Section 21.10 herein, a landscape plan shall be developed which is compatible, in the discretion of the Zoning Inspector, with the adjoining areas, and the owner or occupant of the premises shall at all times maintain all grassed and landscaped areas.